 Using eggshells in the garden can improve your harvest and save you a bit of money, too.
 Instead of buying supplements or pesticides, use eggshells in the garden to deter pests (slugs and deer!), improve the soil, and boost compost.
 No sense sending eggshells to the landfill when you can use them in the garden!

-These common pest problems impact both indoor and outdoor plants, but you’ll need to be especially vigilant during seed starting season.
+These common plant diseases and pest problems impact both indoor and outdoor plants, but you’ll need to be especially vigilant during seed starting season.
 Indoor plants can be plagued by these plant diseases, but there are natural methods to control them so you won’t have to resort to toxic pest control.

-Companion planting is planting specific herbs, flowers, fruits, and vegetables in close proximity to each other, enhancing the growth and success of both plants.
+Companion planting is growing specific herbs, flowers, fruits, and vegetables in close proximity to each other, enhancing the growth of both plants.
 These 7 herbs and flowers all have excellent pest repelling properties to help your vegetable garden thrive.
 Here’s how to get started companion planting with herbs.

 I’m experimenting with an unexpected “organic pest control” method to outsmart the pickleworm.
 Maybe THIS year I’ll have zucchini!